-The director of the Institute of Statistical, Social, and Economic Research (ISSER), Prof. Peter Quartey, has indicted that the increase in the value-added tax (VAT) rate would result in inflation in the first quarter of 2023.
+The director of the Institute of Statistical, Social, and Economic Research (ISSER), Prof. Peter Quartey, has indicated that the increase in the value-added tax (VAT) rate would result in inflation in the first quarter of 2023.

-Speaking at the 2023 Budget Statement Review at the University of Ghana campus on December 6, 2022, Prof. Peter Quartey stated that the new VAT rate would affect the prices of consumer goods thus causing inflation next year.
+Speaking at the 2023 Budget Statement Review at the University of Ghana campus on December 6, 2022, Prof. Peter Quartey stated that the new VAT rate would affect the prices of consumer goods, thus causing inflation next year.

 The increase in the VAT would affect consumer goods, prices of consumer goods.
 Though the Bank of Ghana mentioned recently that inflation would go up as a result of the VAT they would introduce in 2023 so for the first quarter of 2023, we might see inflation increasing in response to the increase in VAT.